Lateral (outside) Epicondylitis ‘Tennis Elbow’

 You don’t have to be an athlete to experience epicondylitis, often painters, carpenters, and desk workers with typing and repetitive use of a computer mouse or keyboard can cause the same tendon irritation.
 This type of condition is often recognised as a form of RSI (Repetitive Strain Injury)

 Many of the muscles that exert movement and strength in the forearm, wrist, fingers, and thumb originate on the forearm / Elbow.
-If you watch your forearm whilst moving your wrist or fingers up and down, you will see muscular movement/activity.
+If you watch your forearm whilst moving your wrist or fingers up and down, you will see muscular movement/activity in the forearm area (front or rear).

 The outside (thumb side) of the elbow provides a large communal (group) tendon for many of the extensors of the wrist and fingers.
 The inside (small finger side) of the elbow provides a large communal (group) tendon for many of the flexors of the wrist and fingers.